gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     end

-assuming that your memcached (or something else) is listening on the unix domain socket file `/tmp/memcached.sock`.
+assuming memcached (or something else) is listening on the unix domain socket file `/tmp/memcached.sock`.

 Timeout for the connecting operation is controlled by the [lua_socket_connect_timeout](http://wiki.nginx.org/HttpLuaModule#lua_socket_connect_timeout) config directive and the [settimeout](http://wiki.nginx.org/HttpLuaModule#tcpsock:settimeout) method.
 And the latter takes priority.
 For example: